-The event brings together teams of “Mooters” from some of the world's leading universities to debate a question of French law.
+The event brings together teams of “Mooters” to debate a question of French law.
 The competition is organised by Oxford University’s Institute of European and Comparative Law.

-We are sure that the finalists, as well as the participants from the other teams, will go on to have very successful legal careers and Gide wishes them all the very best for the future.
+We are sure that the "mooters" will go on to have very successful legal careers and Gide wishes them all the very best for the future.